bilalyounas1/workire/README.md

 For the server application to work, you will also need to set .env in project folder inside server-app with your django and database secrets.

-## License
-It is not allowed to use any code from the repo for any production or bussiness purposes without [Author](https://github.com/WaseemSabir)'s permission.